 Petroleum Geochemist/Basin Modeller

-Ray joined IGI Ltd in September 2013 as a Petroleum Geochemist and Basin Modeller following his completion of an MSc in Petroleum Geochemistry at Newcastle University.
+Ray joined IGI Ltd in 2013 as a Petroleum Geochemist and Basin Modeller following his completion of the MSc in Petroleum Geochemistry programme at Newcastle University.
 His dissertation was a comparison of thermal maturity indicators in drill core samples of the Bowland Shale Formation from Lancashire, using Rock-Eval, biomarkers, spore fluorescence and vitrinite reflectance.
-Before his MSc, Ray was an archaeologist in the north-east of England specialising in magnetometry and Roman pottery.
-In between examining Spanish amphorae, Ray studied for a BSc in Geosciences from the Open University, completing his degree in 2011.

 Ray is a fellow of the Geological Society of London and a member of the AAPG and PESGB.